ChampyTech/useful-checklists/CONTRIBUTING.md

 - Don't add spaces to the file or folder name: use underscores instead!
 - Add a "Return to the main file" link
 - Add the new checklist in the main [README.md](README.md) file

+## 🙋 Need Help?

+If you have questions, feel free to open an issue.
+We're happy to support new contributors!

+---

+Thanks again for making the open-source world better! 🌍